GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-06-29-spring-exam-transaction-management.md

 ## Rollback

 By default, when during a transaction a checked exception is thrown, the transaction will commit anyway.
 On the other hand, when a RuntimeException is thrown, the transactions will be rolled back.
-Many Spring things throw RuntimeExceptions which is actually a good thing.
+Many Spring things related to transactions throw RuntimeExceptions which is actually a good thing.

 But you can configure the rollback part with an attribute added to any @Transactional annotated method.
 Two attributes can be used: